Three Little Words (film)

-Three Little Words is a 1950 American musical film biography of the Tin Pan Alley songwriting partnership of Kalmar and Ruby.
+Three Little Words is a 1950 American biographical musical comedy film directed by Richard Thorpe from a screenplay by George Wells.
 It stars Fred Astaire as lyricist Bert Kalmar and Red Skelton as composer Harry Ruby, along with Vera-Ellen and Arlene Dahl as their wives, with Debbie Reynolds in a small but notable role as singer Helen Kane and Gloria DeHaven as her own mother, Mrs. Carter DeHaven.

-The film, released by Metro-Goldwyn-Mayer, was written by Academy-Award-winning screenwriter George Wells, directed by Richard Thorpe and produced by Jack Cummings.
-Harry Ruby served as a consultant on the project, and he appears in a cameo role as a baseball catcher.
-The third in a series of MGM biopics about Broadway composers, it was preceded by Till the Clouds Roll By (Jerome Kern, 1946) and Words and Music (Rodgers and Hart, 1948) and followed by Deep in My Heart (Sigmund Romberg, 1954).
+The film was produced by Jack Cummings and released by Metro-Goldwyn-Mayer.
+Ruby served as a consultant on the project and appears in a cameo role as a baseball catcher.
+The third in a series of MGM biopics about Broadway composers, it was preceded by Till the Clouds Roll By (1946) and Words and Music (1948) and followed by Deep in My Heart (1954).